Title IX - Sexual Assault and Victim Advocacy

 “Shall encompass the terms victim, survivor, claimant, witness with victim status,

-and any other term used by the College to reference an individual who brings forth
+and any other term used by the university to reference an individual who brings forth

 a report of a violation.”
 A bystander to a violation, or a third party who reports